 Eric Papachristos is a self-made restaurateur whose interest in the hospitality industry formed at an early age.
 Although born in Boston, he spent the first nine years of his life in Thessaloniki, Greece—a formative experience that fostered his affinity for Mediterranean cuisine and his desire to bring people together over a good meal.
 In 1998 and 1999, he graduated from Suffolk University with a Bachelors in Business and a Masters of Business Administration (respectively), later earning his Masters of Science in Finance at Northeastern University in 2003.
 His career trajectory has been distinct for its depth and diversity, with work experience spanning from Food & Beverage Manager at LA’s Standard Hotel to Financial Business Manager at Harvard University’s IT department.

 In 2011, Papachristos partnered with chef Jody Adams and operations manager Sean Griffing to open Boston’s award-winning restaurant TRADE, located at Atlantic Wharf.
 In 2016, the same energetic team opened Porto Boston, an upscale casual Mediterranean inspired space with a fresh and relaxing energy in the heart of Back Bay.
 Most recently, Papachristos and Adams, partnered with COO Jon Mendez to open Saloniki - a fun, energetic, Greek sandwich shop with a focus on sharing their expertise on Greek food and culture with Boston natives.
-Currently, there are two Saloniki locations in Boston’s Fenway and Cambridge, and more are on the way.
+Currently, there are three Saloniki locations in Boston’s Fenway and in Cambridge’s MIT/Central and Harvard, and more are on the way.
 Driven by his sense of wanderlust, Papachristos takes annual trips back to the motherland with his brother and Mendez, to explore his roots and the food culture that inspired Saloniki.